chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 }
 ```

-If we want to tell local imports apart from rest we can use aliasing
+If we want to tell local imports apart from the rest we can use aliasing

 ```json
  "compilerOptions": {